There are emotional and spiritual benefits of aging for men.

 If an anti-inflammatory diet can help our bodies to operate more efficiently, we then also create the opportunity for higher life quality (and even an extended lifespan).

 You might be able to get away with consuming energy drinks and corn chips when your 23, but as the years pass it’s best to give your body the nutritious foods it requires in order to repair damaged cells.

-One aspect of the anti-inflammatory lifestyle is that what works for one person is different than what works for another, and so the bigger point is: to stay on the journey – to keep fine-tuning our self-care until consistently excellent health is achieved.
+One aspect of the anti-inflammatory lifestyle is that what works for one person is different than what works for another, and so the bigger point is: to stay on the journey – to keep fine-tuning our self-care until consistently excellent health is achieved while aging.

 Ask your medical doctor if an anti-inflammatory lifestyle might be a beneficial choice for you and your family.

 My mission in life is to inspire others to discover the joys and vibrancy of optimized health just for its own sake.
 And what I know for sure is that focusing on the negative tends to increase the likelihood of negative outcomes.

 So today, I’m extending to you this invitation: